mil/foo-wm/README.md

 foo-wm: Foo Window Manager
 ============================
-The basic premises of Foo Window Manager are:
+Foo Window Manager is a minimalistic window manager that does two things and two things only:

 1. Provide a tree data structure in which you can organize windows.
 2. Provide a socket for IPC along with a basic DSL for manipulating and traversing the tree.

-foo-wm was previously named fifo-wm and used a FIFO for IPC.
-The switch over to a socket was in need for provide responses to IPC commands.
-Foo-wm may not be this window manager's final name.
+As a results of *only* doing these two things, `foo-wm` most likely works a bit differently than other window managers you may be acquainted with.
+Mainly, strangest of all to the newcomer, `foo-wm` **does not provide**: workspaces or keybindings.
+The former can be emulated through foo-wm's tree and the latter can be provided through any X keybinding program (such as `xbindkeys`).

-foo-wm should be considered unusable pre-alpha software.
-I use foo-wm on a daily basis though that doesn't mean you should.
-Foo-wm doesn't have support for many basic window managment functions (ICCCM/EWMH).
-If you're interested in contributing, contact me.
-Below is an explanation of the basic structure of foo-wm if you want to hack on it.
+`foo-wm` should be considered unusable alpha software.
+I use `foo-wm` on a daily basis, although that doesn't mean you should (unless you are interested in contributing). `foo-wm` doesn't have full support for many basic window managment functions (ICCCM/EWMH).
+Although, ICCCM/EWMH support is a top priority currently.

 The Tree
 --------
-All windows are stored as nodes within a tree data structure.
-The tree is made up of two fundamental types of nodes.
+All operations in `foo-wm` are related to manipulating and the traversal of the tree.
+All nodes within the tree are one of two types.
 1. **Client** Nodes
-	- Holds: 1 X11 Window
+	- Just a single  X11 Window
 2. **Container** Nodes
-	- Holds: 1 or more **Client** Nodes
+    - Holds one or more other **Client** or **Container** Nodes
-	- Holds: 1 or more **Container** Nodes**
+    - Has a *Layout* property which may be changed with the *layout* IPC command

-	- Has a Property called *Layout* Which May Be Set To:
+At any given time using `foo-wm` there are three essential nodes within the tree at play:
-		* *Vertical*: Children are arranged side by side vertically
+1. **Root** Node
-		* *Horizontal*: Children are arranged horizontally
+    - The top of the tree
-		* *Grid*: Children are arranged to be equal size in a grid
+    - Issuing a zoom command with a negative delta approximates this node
-		* *Max*: One child takes up the full view of the container
+2. **Focus** Node
-			- The other children are hidden
+    - The node which is currently manipulated on by using IPC commands
-		* *Tabbed*: Exactly like Max, only there is a visual tab indication
+    - Issuing a zoom command with a positive delta approximates  this node
-		* *Float*: Clients are floated, but bound by the container
+2. **View** Node
-		* *Freefloat*: Clients are free to float, even on top of the current view
+    - The node which the screen is currently viewing

 Foo-WM's Socket
 ---------------